Richard Emory: Early years

 Johnson's father was a Universal actor named Emory Johnson.
-His mother was a Universal Ingénue Ella Hall.
+His mother was Universal Pictures' ingénue Ella Hall.
 In 1917, while both actors were under contract with Universal, they married in a private ceremony.
 After their honeymoon, the couple moved into Emory Johnson's Los Angeles home along with Johnson's mother, Emilie Johnson.
 In 1918, Universal failed to renew Johnson and Hall's contracts.
 Emory Johnson continued as a free agent working on films.
 Hall's last movie before giving birth to Emory Waldemar was Three Mounted Men, released on October 7, 1918.
 Hall would not make another film until 1921.